|

 Western Electric engineers started experimenting with fiber optic cable networks in the mid 1970's.
 By 1980 AT&T was manufacturing the "Lightguide" fiber Optic cables at it's Western Electric "Atlanta Works" plant.
 "Lightguide" was AT&T's original name for optical fiber transmission; it was derived from "waveguide", the name for the hollow pipes used to carry microwave signals.

 In 1980, AT&T Corp. sought permission from the U.S. Federal Communications Commission to build a 611-mile fiber optic network connecting major eastern U.S. cities from Cambridge Massachusetts to Washington D.C.
 This Cambridge to Washington system was AT&T's very first fiber-optic route.
 Work on the network began in 1981 and was operational by 1983.
 The technology was initially designated as type FT3 and had a capacity of 45 Mb/sec, but by 1984 had been upgraded to FT3C, carrying 90 Mb/sec.
-By 1984, fiber cables in the United States had reached 250,000 miles.
+By 1984, the amount of fiber optic cables installed in the United States had reached 250,000 miles.

 From the original maker of these advertising pieces: